AustralianFootball.com Celebrating the history of the great australian game

 Beulah

-Since the Mallee Football League was established in 1997 Beulah, which was a foundation member, has been the competition’s most successful senior grade side with four premierships from seven grand final appearances.
+Beulah, which was a foundation member in 1997 of the Mallee Football League, was that competition’s most successful senior grade side with four premierships from seven grand final appearances.
 Most recently, the Blues claimed a hat trick of flags between 2003 and 2005, trouncing Manangatang, Sea Lake Nandaly and Woomelang Lascelles in the grand finals by an average margin of 46 points.

 Beulah’s pedigree of success stretches back a lot further, though.
 Formed in 1892, the club claimed its first premiership in 1902 in the Mallee Football Association, which commenced that season.
 A second flag came Beulah’s way in 1910.